-One of the things you need to plan ahead before your arrival in Japan is your accommodation.
-But of course, you have to consider how much should you set aside in your budget for this.
+Choosing accommodation in Japan is one of the things you need to plan before moving to Japan.
+But of course, you have to consider how much you can set aside in your budget for this.

 |Rank||Prefecture||Monthly Fee (Yen)|